MarginaliaSearch/MarginaliaSearch/ROADMAP.md

 to have a way to filter this out.
 It's likely something like a URL blacklist (e.g. [UT1](https://dsi.ut-capitole.fr/blacklists/index_en.php) ) combined with naive bayesian filter would go a long way, or something more sophisticated...?

+## Web Design Overhaul

+The design is kinda clunky and hard to maintain, and needlessly outdated-looking.

+In progress: PR [#127](https://github.com/MarginaliaSearch/MarginaliaSearch/pull/127)  -- demo available at https://test.marginalia.nu/

 ## Additional Language Support

 It would be desirable if the search engine supported more languages than English.
 This is partially about